tofuengine/tofu/README.md

 ## Desiderata

+* [ ] Audio channels, to associate them to a source.
 * [ ] Audio effects (noise, reverb, filters, spatialization, etc...).
 * [ ] Framebuffer rotations?
 Or does Mode7 suffices?
 But copperlists are not rendered on canvases...
 * [ ] Asynchronous resource loading/decoding with callback (maybe just some kind of pre-loading?
 With coroutines?)